 A student returning to campus or to participation in College programs or activities from a Leave of Absence must first demonstrate his or her readiness to return to full participation in the College community.
 To do so, the student seeking to return should submit a written request to the Care Team in the form of a Return Plan.
 Additionally, the student should provide any relevant documentation supporting his or her request to return.
 Consideration of requests to return will be conditional on the following: evidence that all terms and conditions associated with a Leave of Absence have been met, and evidence that all current outstanding disciplinary sanctions have been completed or have been dealt with under this Policy or there is a plan in place for fulfilling these sanctions.
-The Care Team will consider requests to return in the most expeditious manner reasonably possible.

-The Student Of Concern's request to return to the College, along with supporting documentation, must be received by the Care Team by July 15 for the fall semester or December 15 for the spring semester.
+The Care Team will consider requests to return to the College, along with supporting documentation, must be received by the Care Team by July 15 for the fall semester or December 15 for the spring semester.
 These deadlines are designed to provide the College with sufficient time to evaluate the documentation and the student's request to return as well as to ensure that the student does not present a potential threat to health and safety or demonstrate behavior that is disruptive to the campus community.

-The Care Team may consult with the Vice President for Student Affairs to recommend follow-up actions the student may be obliged to take or any College intervention that may be required in order to facilitate a successful return to campus.
+The Care Team may consult with the Dean of Students to recommend follow-up actions the student may be obliged to take or any College intervention that may be required in order to facilitate a successful return to campus.
 In instances where the Care Team evaluates a request, a recommendation regarding whether the student should be permitted to return to campus and any return to campus procedures shall be forwarded to the Vice President of Student Affairs, or his or her designee, normally within ten (10) business days after receipt of a completed application.
-The Vice President for Student Affairs, or his or her designee, shall inform the student in writing in a timely fashion whether the request to return has been approved.
+The Dean of Students, or his or her designee, shall inform the student in writing in a timely fashion whether the request to return has been approved.